 Module 2: Research Methods for Health Services Research (4 modular credit)

-This is about the current practice of health services research.
-It will include a discussion of the reproducibility crisis.
-The sources of data that are commonly used to address research questions are reviewed and critiqued.
+This module is about the basic principles of research and how they apply to health services research.
+It will include a discussion of hypothesis testing, the different types of data used for research and a formal treatment of Fisherian inference will be provided.
+The theory will be shown in practice with worked examples and there will be a general discussion of the reproducibility crisis.
 Different approaches to assess causality and associations are taught.
-An introduction to qualitative research methods is provided and participants are taught about systematic reviews and meta analyses.
+An introduction to qualitative research methods is provided and participants are taught how to design good surveys.

 Upon completion of the module, students should be able to: